- About Lehigh Valley Greenways

 - Apply for a Mini Grant

-Each of Pennsylvania’s seven Conservation Landscapes is coordinated by an “internal lead” from PA Department of Conservation and Natural Resources (DCNR) and a local “external lead.”
+Each of Pennsylvania’s eight Conservation Landscapes is coordinated by an “internal lead” from PA Department of Conservation and Natural Resources (DCNR) and a local “external lead.”
 Since its start in 2004, local efforts of Lehigh Valley Greenways Conservation Landscape have been spearheaded by the Delaware & Lehigh National Heritage Corridor (D&L).
 DCNR tapped the D&L to help connect lands and partners for conservation and recreation.

 Lehigh Valley Greenways Conservation Landscape began with a focus on the Two Rivers Area encompassing the Bushkill Creek and the confluence of the Delaware and Lehigh Rivers.
 It grew to include all of Northampton and Lehigh Counties which are the keystone of the five-county Delaware & Lehigh National Heritage Corridor.

 The D&L organization was a natural choice to help lead Lehigh Valley Greenways because the National and State Heritage Area includes the geographic area, shares all four goals (conservation, recreation, revitalization and education), and has a deep understanding of the power of partnership and collaboration to create lasting outdoor experiences that result in stronger local economies and improved natural resources, public health and connections to the region’s heritage.

 “We always look to D&L to build capacity at the local level,” says Diane Kripas of the DCNR Bureau of Recreation and Conservation.
 “We count on their support to ensure local projects are implemented, land is protected, trails are built, and a vision of a connected system is realized.”